 When the Cupcake and I were putting together all the things needed for the ceremony, I realized I didn’t have a secondary veil yet!
-So I messaged KChan, who got married just two months before me, and borrowed her secondary veil.
+So I messaged my best friend, KChan, who got married just two months before me, and borrowed her secondary veil.
 This also has a lot of meaning, because I was KChan’s Veil Sponsor during her wedding.
 This represented my Something Borrowed, which is believed to bring the couple good fortune and luck.

 Because I unknowingly had a Something Old, Something New, and Something Borrowed—I decided to complete the tradition by having a Something Blue, which stands for love, purity, and fidelity.